Siaj/academic-kickstart/content/project/IoT-Fire_Prevention_System/index.md

 slides: ""
 ---

-IoT system with Arduino UNO and NodeMCU to monitor and detect conditions of fires in our homes
+IoT system with Arduino UNO and NodeMCU to monitor and detect conditions of fires in our homes.
+Find the {{% staticref "https://github.com/Siaj/Arduino-Fire-Safety-System-with-NodeMCU" "newtab" %}}code{{% /staticref %}} for this project on my github repository.